 Operating Facility Safety Standards

 Many cosmetic procedures are performed in clinic operating rooms as this offers the patient a significant reduction in cost.
 This is a safe and effective practice so long as the safety of the patient is not compromised in the process.
-The American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery require that all plastic surgery performed under anesthesia other than minor local anesthesia meet specific criteria.
+The American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery requires that all plastic surgery performed under anesthesia other than minor local anesthesia meet specific criteria.
 The rate of serious complications in accredited facilities is extremely low and is comparable to the risk in a freestanding surgical center or hospital outpatient facility.
 Dr. Yates has an in-office operating suite that is accredited by the AAAASF, the gold standard for plastic surgery operating facilities.

 Choose a surgeon who has vast experience in plastic surgery procedures.
 More importantly, choose a surgeon with particular experience in the procedure that you are interested in.
 If you are interested in breast augmentation, ask your surgeon what percentage of his/her practice is breast augmentation and how many he/she has done.

 Word of mouth

 Word of mouth today is much more than just asking for opinions from close friends and family.
 There is so much information at your fingertips if you know where to look.
 There are several excellent, non-biased plastic surgeon review and rating sites.

 Comfort with the staff

 You should feel welcomed and comfortable with the plastic surgeon’s team.
 They will work closely with you every step of the way.
 You need to know that they have your best interests in mind.